jonnyspicer/jonnyspicer.github.io/mendokusai/_posts/2021-01-26-being-a-mid-level-dev.md

 layout: mendokusai
 author: Jonny Spicer
 title: Being a Mid Level Dev
-tags: [ Career, Software Engineering ]
+tags: [ Career, Software Development ]
 ---
 As of last week I am now supposedly a mid-level dev, rather than a junior one.
 It's weird in a sense because it has reinforced how arbitrary the distinction is - I am clearly exactly the same human being as I was when I was a junior.
 If anything I feel *more* junior now, because I'm working with a whole new tech stack, and I don't know how any of it works, so I'm